Learning from Patient Safety Incidents

 The Faculty receives reports from the Chief Cororoner where it is believed action should be taken to prevent future deaths.
-Those relevent to Intensive Care Medicine will be published here.
+Those relevant to Intensive Care Medicine will be published here.

 Lessons from adverse incidents

-Lessons from local incidents may not be shared widely and to improve wider patient safety, the Joint Standards Committee of the Faculty and the Intensive Care Society has created this forum to allow lessons from local investigations into adverse incidents to be disseminated to the intensive care community.
+Lessons from local incidents may not be shared widely and to improve wider patient safety, the Professional Affairs and Safety (PAS) Committee of the Faculty has developed this forum to allow lessons from local investigations into adverse incidents to be disseminated to the intensive care community.